H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Results

 In Fig.~\ref{fig:damped_HO}, we compare the attempted solution with the analytical results.
 We obtain a global validation score of $V=(2.87\cdot10^{-2}, 3.88\cdot10^{-4})$ and a final loss equal to $2.69\cdot10^{-3}$.

-\subsection{Material deformation application}
+\subsubsection{Material deformation application}

-The last example we consider to demonstrate the performance of our algorithm is a material deformation problem.
+The next example we consider is a simple material deformation problem.
 We consider simple and coupled DEs to describe one-dimensional samples, such as a tensile test, where a thin strip is fixed to a grip and pulled at the right end.
 One of the goals of solving DEs for static material deformation is to compute the final displacement of the solid under a load.
 This involves determining the spatial difference for each point between the initial and deformed solids.

 ~

 Generally, material deformation can be described in terms of forces per unit area applied to the sample, called stress, and the resulting strain, which characterizes the relative displacement of the body with respect to the reference length.
 Mathematically, this is represented by relating a stress tensor $\sigma_{ab}$ and a strain tensor $\epsilon_{ab}$, where $a,b=x,y,z$ denote the directions in Cartesian coordinates.
 This gives a set of DEs whose form (ordinary or partial, linear or non-linear, etc.) depends on the problem considered and approximations applied.